April 2019 Spanish general election: Background

-Prime Minister Mariano Rajoy announcing the enforcement of direct rule over Catalonia on 27 October 2017, in the wake of the constitutional crisis sparked by an attempt to enforce unilateral independence.
+Prime Minister Mariano Rajoy announcing the enforcement of direct rule over Catalonia on 27 October 2017, in the wake of the constitutional crisis sparked by an attempt to declare unilateral independence.

-Pressure on the Spanish government increased after a major constitutional crisis unravelled in Catalonia over the issue of an independence referendum.
-Initial actions from the regional parliament to approve two bills supporting a referendum and a legal framework for an independent Catalan state were suspended by the Constitutional Court, while the government's crackdown on referendum preparations—which included police searches, raids and arrests of Catalan government officials as well as an intervention into Catalan finances—sparked public outcry and protests accusing the PP government of "anti-democratic and totalitarian" repression.
-After the referendum was held on 1 October 2017, the Catalan parliament voted to unilaterally declare independence from Spain, which resulted in the Spanish Senate enforcing direct rule over Catalonia and removing the regional authorities.
-Catalan president Carles Puigdemont and part of his cabinet fled to Belgium after being ousted, facing charges of sedition, rebellion and embezzlement.
-Rajoy immediately dissolved the Catalan parliament and called a regional election for 21 December 2017, but it saw his party being severely mauled as Cs capitalised on anti-independence support in the region.
+Pressure on the Spanish government intensified as a major constitutional crisis unfolded in Catalonia over the issue of a 2017 independence referendum.
+The Catalan parliament's steps to approve the referendum bill and a framework for an independent state in September 2017 were suspended by the Constitutional Court, while police operations against the preparations—including searches, raids, arrests of Catalan government officials and financial intervention—parked protests and accusations that Rajoy's government was imposing a de facto state of emergency.
+The referendum went ahead on 1 October 2017 amid a violent police crackdown, and the Catalan parliament later voted to unilaterally declare independence.
+In response, the Spanish government enforced direct rule over Catalonia and removed the regional authorities.
+The Catalan president, Carles Puigdemont, fled to Belgium with part of his cabinet, with European arrest warrants being issued over sedition, rebellion and embezzlement charges.
+Rajoy then dissolved the Catalan parliament and called a snap regional election for 21 December 2017, which backfired: pro-independence parties retained their majority, Cs strengthened its position in the region (boosting it nationally to first place in several opinion polls), and the PP was nearly wiped out.